"A", "B", "C", "D", "E", "F", "G"/"H", "I"/"J"/"K"/"L", "M"/"N"/"O",

 Reflective Array Antenna: An antenna, such as a billboard antenna, in which the driven elements are situated at a predetermined distance from a surface designed to reflect the signal in a desired direction.

-Reflector type antenna: An antenna placed in front of a conducting surface (reflector) for the purpose of increasing radiation in one direction, at the expense of radiation in other directions.
+Reflector Type Antenna: An antenna placed in front of a conducting surface (reflector) for the purpose of increasing radiation in one direction, at the expense of radiation in other directions.

 Refraction: The bending, or changing direction, of a radio wave passing into or through layers of the atmosphere or the ionosphere that have different density (dielectric constant).